Enabling the AI Copilot

 ai-copilot.openai.maxTokens=3000

-The features.properties file must only set a flag to inform the UI that the feature is enabeld:
+The features.properties file must only set a flag to inform the UI that the feature is enabled:

 features.feature.ai-copilot.enabled=true

-Again, a restart of the running container is required to force the re-reading of the files and enable the feature.
+Again, restarting the running container is required to force the files’ re-reading and enable the feature.

 4. Enable via Helm Chart